Carissa Moore & Caroline Marks Make History as First American Women Surfers Headed to Tokyo 2020 Olympic Games

 Learn more about Team USA’s provisional Olympic qualifiers and hopefuls:

 Carissa Moore is a three-time World Champion from Honolulu.
 She surfs with remarkable power and finesse and is known for her work to help young girls develop confidence and pursue their dreams.
+Carissa is the only female surfer to compete in the WSL's most prestigious surfing event series - the Vans Triple Crown.
 Carissa started racking up wins at National Scholastic Surfing Association (NSSA) junior surf competitions and top spots at the ISA World Junior Surfing Championships, where she helped Hawaii win a team victory.
 In all, she clinched a record 11 NSSA amateur titles, and at age 16 became the youngest champion at a Triple Crown of Surfing event.
 Carissa was a star student at Punahou High (the same high school President Barack Obama attended) where she met her husband, Luke Untermann.
 She took four years of Japanese in high school and is looking forward to sharpening her use of the language during the 2020 Olympic Games in Tokyo.

-Caroline Marks grew up in Melbourne Beach, Fla., where she learned to surf with her brothers when she was 8 years old.
+Caroline Marks is just 17 years old - the youngest surfer on the WSL's Championship Tour.
+She grew up in Melbourne Beach, Fla., learning to surf with her brothers when she was 8 years old.
 In 2014, she made the move to split her time between Florida and California, making the most of San Clemente’s world-class waves and year-round surf to improve her performance.
-She made history as the youngest surfer (man or woman) to qualify for the World Surf League Championship Tour at just 15 years old and finished the year ranked No. 8 and was named WSL Rookie of the Year in 2018.
+She made history as the youngest surfer (man or woman) to qualify for the World Surf League Championship Tour at just 15 years old and finished 2018 ranked No. 8 and was named WSL Rookie of the Year.
 Her strong start to this season earned surfing’s first Team USA “Athlete of the Month” award – a distinction awarded by the USOPC to top athletes in all sports.
 Before going on the Championship Tour, she racked up multiple USA Surfing championship wins with powerful surfing that just keeps getting more impressive.
 In addition she surfed for USA Surfing in the 2016 ISA World Junior Surfing Championships Girls Under 16 division in the Azores and won the Gold Medal.

 Kolohe Andino was the first American surfer to provisionally qualify for Team USA’s Olympic surf team following his strong performance in the penultimate event in Portugal.
 His current world ranking at No. 5 guarantees that he will finish in the two top American men on the 2019 WSL Rankings, which earns a spot on Team USA’s first Olympic surf team.
 Growing up in San Clemente with a pro surfer dad, Kolohe won seven USA Surfing Champion titles and nine National Scholastic Surfing Association championships – a record for boys under 18.
 One of the most entertaining surfers to watch, Kolohe has an aggressive, progressive style.
 Many of the local groms look up to Kolohe, who is quick to encourage and support the up-and-coming talent.